Drsheppard01/awesome-appimage/README.md

 - [AppImage wiki](https://github.com/AppImage/AppImageKit/wiki) - Official AppImage wiki.
 - [AppImageZip](https://github.com/sagebind/appimagezip) - Experimental pure Rust implementation of the AppImage runtime that uses Zip as the backing file system image.
 - [help-wanted](https://github.com/search?q=user%3Aappimage+label%3Ahelp-wanted+state%3Aopen&type=Issues) - AppImage issues that the AppImage team would like your help with.
 A great way to get started contributing to the project.

+### Related

 - [appdwarf](https://github.com/Phantop/appdwarf) - A tool to convert an AppDir or an existing AppImage file, either as a local file or from a URL, into a highly compressed portable image using dwarfs.

-### Related

-- [Similar projects](https://github.com/AppImage/AppImageKit/wiki/Similar-projects) - Comparison to other packaging systems.
+- [shImg](https://github.com/mgord9518/shappimage) - An AppImage implementation made in shell script
+- [sharun](https://github.com/VHSgunzo/sharun) - Run dynamically linked ELF binaries everywhere (musl and glibc are supported).
+- [uruntime](https://github.com/VHSgunzo/uruntime) - Universal RunImage and AppImage runtime with SquashFS and DwarFS supports

 ### Other awesome lists